Skip to main content

 MATCH queries are used to retrieve nodes, edges, and their property values from the database via specification of relationships and properties.
 It is easiest to demonstrate the syntax of a MATCH query with a concrete example:

-The above query will look for nodes in the database which have at least one edge to a different node.
+The above query will look for all the directed edges in the graph.
 The query will return the internal ID of the node n.

 When using RETURN n, other implementations of CYPHER may return all properties of n, whilst TuringDB only returns the internal ID of n.